Armed Forces of Armenia: NATO

 Armenia participates in NATO's Partnership for Peace (PiP) program and it is in a NATO organization called Euro-Atlantic Partnership Council (EAPC).
 Armenia is in the process of implementation of Individual Partnership Action Plans (IPAPs), which is a program for those countries that have the political will and ability to deepen their relationship with NATO.
 Cooperative Best Effort exercise (the first where Russia was represented) was run on Armenian territory in 2003.

+France

+On 5 October 2023, following the 2023 Azerbaijani offensive in Nagorno-Karabakh, France announced that it would send defense aid to the Armenian military.

 Greece

 Greece is Armenia's closest ally in NATO and the two cooperate on multiple issues.
 A number of Armenian officers are trained in Greece every year, and military aid/material assistance has been provided to Armenia.
 In 2003, the two countries signed a military cooperation accord, under which Greece will increase the number of Armenian servicemen trained at the military and military-medical academies in Athens.

 In February 2003, Armenia sent 34 peacekeepers to Kosovo where they became part of the Greek contingent.
 Officials in Yerevan have said the Armenian military plans to substantially increase the size of its peacekeeping detachment and counts on Greek assistance to the effort.
 In June 2008, Armenia sent 72 peacekeepers to Kosovo for a total of 106 peacekeepers.

+In November 2024, several sources claimed that Greece was planning to transfer all Russian-made air defences it possessed to Armenia.
+The equipment includes S-300 long-range SAMs, acquired by Greece after the Cypriot Missile Crisis, Tor-M1 short-medium range SAM, and Osa-AKM short-range systems.
+The claim has not been confirmed by the Greek MoD yet.